Call 24/7

 Community Service Organization cso Behavioral Health Program/brotherhood Center is an addiction treatment facility situated at 1124 Baker Street in the 93305 zip code in Bakersfield, CA. It specializes in [4OpioidMedicationsUsedInTreatment].
-Some of the treatment approaches used by Community Service Organization cso Behavioral Health Program/brotherhood Center include cognitive behavioral therapy, relapse prevention and anger management.
-Community Service Organization cso Behavioral Health Program/brotherhood Center provides outpatient treatment, regular outpatient treatment and intensive outpatient treatment.
-It also provides co-occurring mental health and drug abuse disorders and substance use treatment.
+Some of the treatment approaches used by Community Service Organization cso Behavioral Health Program/brotherhood Center include motivational interviewing, cognitive behavioral therapy and anger management.
+Community Service Organization cso Behavioral Health Program/brotherhood Center provides intensive outpatient treatment, regular outpatient treatment and outpatient treatment.
+It also provides substance use treatment and co-occurring mental health and drug abuse disorders.

 Address: 1124 Baker Street, Bakersfield, CA 93305